missionpinball/mpf-docs/tech_notes/flipper_theory.rst

 it might be 1 on / 10 off, or 2/18, or 1/6—the exact pulse ratio
 depends on the coil type and the amount of voltage used.)

+This single-winding coil is less common.
+Stern used to do it though in their current SPIKE system they've moved back to dual-wound flippers.

 How does the machine know when the flipper is "up"?